Call us on 01688 400682

 Calgary Art in Nature | Calgary

 Positioned behind the beautiful Calgary Beach, Calgary Art in Nature exhibits work by local artists as well as the resident woodcarver.
-There is a tearoom and gallery and a network of walking trails through the local woodland around the many sculptural pieces of art work set in the woodland itself.
+There is the fabulous Calgary Bay Co Cafe and gallery at Calgary Arts next door, from where a network of walking trails lead through the local woodland around the many sculptural pieces of artwork set in the woodland itself, right down to the beach.

 Calgary Art in Nature